Humbly Homemade

 • Check for Doneness: To tell if the brownies are done, a toothpick should come out mostly clean, with some crumbs sticking to it.
 You don't want a toothpick inserted into the center to come out totally clean, otherwise your brownies will be dry once they cool.

-• Whipped Cream: Put your mixing bowl and beaters in the fridge for 30 minutes before whipping the heavy cream - this will help it whip better.
+• Whipped Cream: Put your mixing bowl and beaters in the fridge for 30 minutes before whipping the heavy cream, which helps it whip better.

 • Chocolate Curls: To get bakery-worthy, long chocolate curls, use a vegetable peeler to shave a bar or block of cold chocolate directly onto the whipped cream.